 Taking care of Auntie

 To fly from Pune to Calcutta, one must go either via Delhi, Mumbai or Bangaluru.
 Having already visited both Delhi and Mumbai, I opted for Bangaluru.
 And, since I was stopping over, I might as well stay a couple of nights and visit.
-A quick email to a neighbour from Bangaluru living in Canada asking what I should see in Bangaluru received this reply: “Forget Bangaluru; visit Mysore.”
+A quick email from a Canadian neighbour from Bangaluru said “Forget Bangaluru; visit Mysore.”

-I arrived at my hotel very late but nevertheless enquired if there was a tour to Mysore the next day.
-In India, with the remote possibility of backshish, everything is possible.
+I arrived at my hotel very late but enquired if there was a tour to Mysore the next day.
+In India, everything is possible.
 A quick telephone call and I was booked for a 7 o’clock pick up the next morning.
 For the equivalent of $10.
-I would be picked up at my hotel to join a bus of Indian tourists for the 140 km drive south to Mysore, a tour of the city and return to my hotel.
+I would be picked up at my hotel to join a bus of Indian tourists for the 140 km drive south to Mysore, a tour of the city, and return to my hotel.

 I was the only non-national on the tour and was thus offered that seat, the very best one on the whole bus.
 It was a little humbling but, knowing the hospitality of Indians, I knew every single one of them was proud to let me have that seat.
 Shortly, a young woman behind me asked: “Excuse me, Madam, what is your country?”
-I was, by then, very used to this question and was thankful for all the times it had been used as an overture to conversation.
-The young woman was part of a group of 6 young people, all university graduates spending 2 months in Bangaluru training in I.T.
-They were from all parts of India.
+I was used to the question and thankful for all the times it had been used as an overture to conversation.
+The young woman was part of a group of 6 young people from all parts of India, all university graduates spending 2 months in Bangaluru training in I.T.

-I ended up spending the day with these very lovely newly graduated students; it was not the first time that I experienced the wonderful hospitality of Indians.
+I ended up spending the day with these lovely students; it was not the first time that I experienced the hospitality of Indians.
 When I tried to purchase their lunch in order to show my appreciation, they flatly refused.
 "No, no, Auntie, you are a guest in our country."
-At dinner time, I managed to sneak payment for their meals to the waiter but when they realized what I had done, they firmly refused to let me pay and asked the waiter to refund my money - they paid for my meal as well as their own.
+At dinner time, I managed to sneak payment for their meals to the waiter but when they realized what I had done, they firmly refused to let me pay and asked the waiter to refund my money.

 Back in Bangaluru around 11 pm, the bus driver announced that unfortunately, it was too late for him to drop everyone off at their original departure point as he was supposed to do.
 The 6 students refused to leave until a solution had been found to have me safely delivered to my hotel.
 Not being familiar at all with Bangaluru, I had not wanted to take a taxi, and eventually, the kind bus driver talked to his supervisor who instructed him to drop me off at my hotel.